Discrete linear Weingarten surfaces

 Thus if $\sigma^\pm$ are K\"onigs dual, $A(\sigma^+,\sigma^-)\equiv 0$, then the constructed space form projection $({\fk f,t})$ is a linear Weingarten net:

-with suitable coefficients $\alpha,\beta,\gamma\in\R$ that can be determined from the basis representation of the symmetric bilinear form \footnote{In the smooth case, $W$ realizes the linear Weingarten condition as an orthogonality condition for the curvature spheres.
+for suitable constants $\alpha,\beta,\gamma\in\R$ which are determined from the basis representation of the symmetric bilinear form \footnote{In the smooth case, $W$ realizes the linear Weingarten condition as an orthogonality condition for the curvature spheres.
 Note that, when ${\fk k}^\pm$ are complex conjugate, $W$ is real.}

-To see the converse we merely reverse this line of arguments.
+To see the converse we merely reverse this line of argument.
 Let $({\fk f,t}):\Z^2\to{\fk Q}^3\times{\fk P}^3$ be a linear Weingarten net, that is, its mixed areas satisfy a linear relation \reqn{malw}.
 We seek ${\fk k}^\pm$ satisfying \reqn{lwtensor}, that is, factorizing

 Clearly, this ambition is in vain if $W$ does not have full rank, that is, if $\alpha\gamma-\beta^2=0$: as the sought-after ${\fk k}^\pm$ are linearly independent ${\fk k^+\odot k^-}$ has rank $2$.
 Thus we shall exclude this case from the investigation.
 The following terminology is chosen in analogy to the smooth case, where the linear Weingarten surfaces with $\alpha\gamma=\beta^2$ are those with a constant principal curvature: